Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor: Outlook and conclusions

-\textit{Outlook and conclusions}.---The state of the art for spin-polarized STM technology \cite{RevModPhys.75.933,MeierScience2008,ZhouNatPhys2010,science.1183224,AlexanderScience2011,science.aax8222,sciadv.abd7302} favors the extraction of spin texture from FOs induced by delicately designed magnetic impurity similar to the experiments for STM measurement of Berry phase\cite{s41586-019-1613-5,PhysRevLett.125.116804}.
-And the dual-probe STM should provide an alternative way to characterize the spin texture\cite{adma.201200257}.
-Subsequently, the QGT is obtained through the momentum differential of spin texture.
-In realistic experiment, the momentum-resolved spin texture can be realized through the energy-resolved STM measurement.
-Typically, the energy resolution of STM can be up to dozens of $\mu eV$ at low temperature\cite{Machida2018}.
-Roughly, $v_{F}=10^{6}$ cm/s and $\delta E\propto\delta k$, this makes $\delta k=10^{-5}$ proper in our calculations.
-For experimental convenience, we suggest to firstly extract the quantum metric of simple gapless TISS with the zero Berry curvature\cite{PhysRevB.81.115407}.
-The key of the developed scheme is fairly the information extraction from the geometric amplitudes of STM measurement, this can be extended to the other measurements, e..g, angle-resolved photoemission spectroscopy\cite{RevModPhys.93.025006}.
-And the related data is rather huge, e.g., energy-resolved and space-resolved FOs in our scheme, the data processing technology based on machine learning\cite{RevModPhys.91.045002} is expected to be developed.
+The key of the developed scheme is the information extraction from the geometric amplitudes of the STM measurement; this can be extended to the other measurements, e.g., photoemission spectroscopy\cite{RevModPhys.93.025006}.
+This information extraction is actually to solve an inverse problem, which generally requires a numerical treatment, e.g., for the ab initio electronic structure with an effective two-band description near the Fermi level\cite{ado6049}, although it is analytical for our considered model Hamiltonian for gapped TISS.
+And the related dataset is rather huge, e.g., energy-resolved and space-resolved FOs in our scheme.
+As a result, data processing technology based on machine learning\cite{RevModPhys.91.045002} is expected to be developed.
 In addition, it is interesting to develop the scheme to locally measure the pseudospin texture\cite{s42005-022-01012-z} and orbital texture\cite{PhysRevLett.121.086602}, and the relevant QGT.

-To conclude, it is a challenging problem to measure QGT of solid state systems.
-To this aim, we develop a spin-polarized STM scheme for QGT of two-dimensional solid-state systems, which includes the extraction of spin texture from geometric amplitudes of FOs induced by the intentionally introduced magnetic impurity and then the momentum differential of spin texture for QGT.
+To conclude, it is a challenging problem to measure the QGT of solid state systems.
+To this aim, we develop a spin-polarized STM measurement scheme for the QGT of two-dimensional solid-state systems, which includes the extraction of spin texture from geometric amplitudes of FOs induced by the intentionally introduced magnetic impurity and then the momentum differential of spin texture for the QGT.
 Using the TISS as an example, we showcase the application of the developed scheme.
-This study not only theoretically realizes the measurement of QGT of two-dimensional solid-state systems, but also promises to excavate the underlying information in geometric amplitudes of STM and other measurement.
+This study theoretically realizes the electric measurement of the QGT of two-dimensional solid-state systems and highlights the great potential of STM to obtain the geometric information of electronic structure.